rcsgrv/EclipseSoftwareHelpDesk/README.md

 ## Testing

+### Integration Testing

-The Eclipse Software Help Desk includes comprehensive integration tests covering key functionality such as user authentication, ticket creation, viewing, editing, deletion, and security features.
+The Eclipse Software Help Desk includes comprehensive integration tests covering ticket management and user management, in addition to application security features.

-To run the tests locally, ensure your virtual environment is activated and dependencies are installed, then run the following in the terminal:
+To run these tests locally, ensure your virtual environment is activated and dependencies are installed, then run the following in the terminal:

 $env:PYTHONPATH = "."
 pytest tests